GeekTrainer/help-desk-bot-lab/CSharp/exercise8-BackChannel.md

 1. Click on the title of any article and you should see the article content displayed in the Web Chat Control.

     ![exercise8-webchat-articlesdetail](./images/exercise8-webchat-articlesdetail.png)

+## Further Challenges

+* Integrate bot to human handoff with backchannel to allow an agent to see all current users talking with the bot, and then allow the agent to connect to a specific user.